Yavar007/SyncPlayerAndroid/readme.md

   <img src="applogo.png" alt="SyncPlayer Android Logo" width="200">
 </div>

-**SyncPlayer for Android** is the mobile companion to the SyncPlayer desktop app — allowing users to **watch online video streams in real-time sync with others**.
+**SyncPlayer for Android** is the mobile companion to the [SyncPlayer](https://github.com/Yavar007/SyncPlayer) — allowing users to **watch online video streams in real-time sync with others**.
 Perfect for friends, family, or teams who want to enjoy videos together from anywhere on their Android devices.

 ---